pivotal/docs-tap/tas-migration/buildpacks/nodejs.hbs.md

 ### <a id="yarn-config-secret"></a> Configure yarn settings with sensitive data

-In Tanzu Application Platform, if your yarn configuration contains sensitive data, you can provide the npm configuration to the build without explicitly including the file in the application directory.
+In Tanzu Application Platform, if your yarn configuration contains sensitive data, you can provide the yarn configuration to the build without explicitly including the file in the application directory.

 To provide your yarn configuration file without including it in the directory: